jdrydn/kenthack.github.io/spec.md

 * Project Week in Spring 2013?
 * After exams?

+## Who is this aimed at?

+This is aimed at students in Canterbury.
+Specifically, University of Kent students, since we don't have internet access for non-students, and I don't know of any way round that (excluding Internet Sharing options, which I don't want to do since it's nasty `:/`).

+Students of all ages.
+From first-years to post-graduates.
+This may appear to present an unfair advantage - pitching a group of first years against a group of graduates.
+Whilst at first this appears to be true, (a) in the real world age doesn't matter, so I don't see why it should apply here, and (b) I've attended a hackathon where a group of (then) first-years took on people well into their twenties, and came out successful.
+So age really doesn't matter.
+Plus, you never know, they could work together and produce something even more awesome `^_^`.

+Obviously, if we have prizes and awards and stuff, there would be one specific for each year group. "*Best Stage 1 project*", "*Best Stage 2 project*", "*Best Stage 3 project*", "*Best Postgraduate project*", "*Best Undergraduate project*", etc etc.

 ## Ideas

 Come along as an individual or a team, with or without an idea.